hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk3/index.md

 ---

-This week is when the baby gloves come off - you'll be dealing directly with the idea of a _lifetime_, the concept which underlies Rust's borrow system.
+This week is when we will deal deeply with some intense areas of Rust's memory model - you'll be dealing directly with the idea of a _lifetime_, the concept which underlies Rust's borrow system.
 In fact, you've actually been dealing with lifetimes all along but you've been using them in situations which were simple enough that you were able to _elide_